 Excessive alcohol consumption not only damages your digestive system and heart, but can have an impact on how well you hear and process sounds.
 This is because excessive alcohol use has a significant impact on cognitive functioning.
 The National Institutes of Health (NIH) reports that “Alcohol interferes with the brain’s communication pathways and can affect the way the brain looks and works.
 Alcohol makes it harder for the brain areas controlling balance, memory, speech, and judgment to do their jobs, resulting in a higher likelihood of injuries and other negative outcomes.”
 In addition, regular and excessive alcohol can affect the central auditory cortex of the brain, the area where sounds are processed.
 Even if you haven’t sustained damage to your inner ear, you may have issues following speech and with comprehension—especially in noisy environments where multiple conversations are occurring at once.

 Some chemicals are classified as ototoxic, meaning that they damage the inner ear and inhibit hearing.
-Both smoking tobacco and excessive drinking can contribute to hearing loss by limiting the amount of oxygen in the blood that the cells of the inner ear require to survive.
-Both nicotine, the primary ingredient in tobacco products and alcohol impact the bloodstream, lowering blood oxygen levels, and limiting circulation.
+So one way how smoking and drinking affect hearing loss is by limiting the amount of oxygen in the blood that the cells of the inner ear require to survive.
+Both nicotine, the primary ingredient in tobacco products, and alcohol impact the bloodstream, lowering blood oxygen levels, and limiting circulation.
 For those addicted to smoking and drinking the pattern becomes chronic, meaning regular depletion of cell health due to decreased levels of oxygen.
 This can cause irreparable cell damage impacting how we hear.